smartlegionlab/smartlegionlab/README.md

 ---

-Alexander Suvorov is a Software Architect, developer, and independent researcher.
+I'm a Software Architect, developer, and independent researcher.
 Author of four groundbreaking paradigms in computer security, information theory, deterministic systems, and structural-statistical methods for NP-complete problems.